Wienerberger History: Innovation for the Future

 From the brick factory to an innovative leader in smart building materials and infrastructural solutions: Discover the Wienerberger success story.

-For nearly 200 years, Wienerberger has helped to build around the lives of people and is a major driving force behind the future of construction.
+For 200 years, Wienerberger has helped to build around the lives of people and is a major driving force behind the future of construction.
 As an innovative leader, we develop building materials and solutions that bring clear added value for customers and partners alike.
 Through our innovative strength, combined with our expertise and experience, we are able to achieve this.

 1819 to 1900